Who Killed Cock Robin?

 New Lost City Ramblers, "Who Killed Poor Robin?" (on NLCR17, NLCRCD2)

-Poor Jude, or the Death of the Judiciary (Lawrence, p.
+Poor Jude, or the Death of the Judiciary (Lawrence-MusicForPatriotsPoliticiansAndPresidents, p.
 173)

-NOTES: Wild theories swirl about this piece -- e.g. that it is linked with political ministry of Robert Walpole (which ended in 1742), or describes the English King WIlliam II Rufus (reigned 1087-1100, which I would consider sufficient reason to reject that idea), or that it is a retelling of the Norse Balder legend (!).
-However, there are European analogues, and earlier illustrations which may belong with the story, so any theory must be considered speculative at best.
-Chase reports that it is a Shoshone night chant.
+NOTES [412 words]: Wild theories swirl about this piece -- e.g. that it is linked with political ministry of Robert Walpole (which ended in 1742), or describes the English King WIlliam II Rufus (reigned 1087-1100, which I would consider sufficient reason to reject that idea), or that it is a retelling of the Norse Balder legend (!).
+A legend of St. Kentigern says that, after others at his monastery decapitated a robin, he restored it to life.
+However, there are European analogues to the piece, and earlier illustrations which may belong with the story, so any theory must be considered speculative at best.
+Chase-AmericanFolkTalesAndSongs reports that it is a Shoshone night chant.